From Broadway to EPCOT: A Theatre Fan’s Guide to Festival of the Arts

 Stepping inside this space immediately transports you into a show-stopping world of costumes, props, and set pieces from beloved Disney on Broadway productions like Beauty and the Beast, The Little Mermaid, The Lion King, Mary Poppins, Aladdin, Newsies, Frozen, and Hercules.

-If you’re someone like me who sees a show and dreams of getting to analyze the little details up close, this is a unique opportunity to do just that as you ooh and aah over everything from complex miniature set models to extravagant costumes.
+For anyone like me who sees a show and dreams of getting to analyze the little details up close, this is a unique opportunity to do just that as you ooh and aah over everything from complex miniature set models to extravagant costumes.

 Get A Close Look at Intricate Costumes